 and I’m told to help myself to anything in the garden;

 sage, basil, tomatoes, parsley, chives, and the biggest rosemary bush I’ve ever seen.

 A further stroll to check out the town reveals an incredible coastline, and more of what I’d read about.
 Menu boards boast the “zero-kilometer mussels and oysters” they have available today, and an appetizer of ricotta, honey and walnut crostini, all made within 10Km of the restaurant.
 The rugged, mountainous landscape of Sardinia has meant that families have always eaten locally and often from their own land as large scale farming hasn’t been possible.

 It’s then a trip to the grocery store, which cements the magic of Sardinia.
 Olive oil, bread, cows and goats milk, ricotta and gorgonzola; all local.
 Varieties of fresh pasta, all delivered this morning, as well as a bucket of fresh mozzarella.
 A lady carves slices of smoked prosciutto straight from the leg for a customer.
 Need I say it again?
 It's all from the Island, often within an hour or so drive.
 Bliss.

 After a week on Sardinia I was sold.

 They clearly know what it's about, with awesome health and always enough time for a meal with family or a drink with friends.

 Words by traveling nutritionist Iydi Willis

-Iydi is an Associate Nutritionist at Cadence Health, currently on hiatus while she discovers more about food and health around the globe.
+Iydi is an Associate Nutritionist at Well College Global, currently on hiatus while she discovers more about food and health around the globe.